Martin Luther

-In two of his later works, Luther expressed anti-Judaistic views, calling for the expulsion of Jews and burning of synagogues.
-In addition, these works also targeted Roman Catholics, Anabaptists, and nontrinitarian Christians.
-Based upon his teachings, the prevailing view among historians is that his rhetoric contributed significantly to the development of antisemitism in Germany and of the Nazi Party.
+In two of his later works, such as in On the Jews and Their Lies, Luther expressed staunchly antisemitic views, calling for the expulsion of Jews and the burning of synagogues.
+These works also targeted Roman Catholics, Anabaptists, and nontrinitarian Christians.
+Luther did not directly advocate the murder of Jews; however, some historians contend that his rhetoric encouraged antisemitism in Germany and the emergence, centuries later, of the Nazi Party.

-Early life
+Early life and education

-Birth and education
+Birth and early life

-Martin Luther was born to Hans Luder (or Ludher, later Luther) and his wife Margarethe (née Lindemann) on 10 November 1483 in Eisleben, County of Mansfeld, in the Holy Roman Empire.
-Luther was baptized the next morning on the feast day of St. Martin of Tours.
-In 1484, his family moved to Mansfeld, where his father was a leaseholder of copper mines and smelters and served as one of four citizen representatives on the local council; in 1492 he was elected as a town councilor.
+Martin Luther was born on 10 November 1483 to Hans Luder (or Ludher, later Luther) and his wife Margarethe (née Lindemann) in Eisleben, County of Mansfeld, in the Holy Roman Empire.
+Luther was baptized the next morning on the feast day of Martin of Tours.

+In 1484, his family moved to Mansfeld, where his father was a leaseholder of copper mines and smelters and served as one of four citizen representatives on the local council; in 1492, he was elected as a town councilor.
 The religious scholar Martin Marty describes Luther's mother as a hard-working woman of "trading-class stock and middling means", contrary to Luther's enemies, who labeled her a whore and bath attendant.

-He had several brothers and sisters and is known to have been close to one of them, Jacob.
+Luther had several brothers and sisters and is known to have been close to one of them, Jacob.

+Education

-Hans Luther was ambitious for himself and his family, and he was determined to see Martin, his eldest son, become a lawyer.
-He sent Martin to Latin schools in Mansfeld, then Magdeburg in 1497, where he attended a school operated by a lay group called the Brethren of the Common Life, and Eisenach in 1498.
+Hans Luther, Martin's father, was determined to see Martin, his eldest son, become a lawyer.
+He sent Martin to Latin schools in Mansfeld, then Magdeburg in 1497, where he attended the Brethren of the Common Life, a school operated by a lay group, and Eisenach in 1498.
 The three schools focused on the so-called "trivium": grammar, rhetoric, and logic.
 Luther later compared his education there to purgatory and hell.

-In 1501, at age 17, he entered the University of Erfurt, which he later described as a beerhouse and whorehouse.
-He was made to wake at four every morning for what has been described as "a day of rote learning and often wearying spiritual exercises."
+In 1501, at age 17, Martin entered the University of Erfurt, which he later described as a beerhouse and whorehouse.
+He was made to wake at 4 a.m. for "a day of rote learning and often wearying spiritual exercises."
 He received his master's degree in 1505.

-In accordance with his father's wishes, he enrolled in law but dropped out almost immediately, believing that law represented uncertainty.
-Luther sought assurances about life and was drawn to theology and philosophy, expressing particular interest in Aristotle, William of Ockham, and Gabriel Biel.
+In accordance with his father's wishes, Luther enrolled in law but dropped out almost immediately, believing that law was an uncertain profession.
+Luther instead sought assurances about life and was drawn to theology and philosophy, expressing interest in Aristotle, William of Ockham, and Gabriel Biel.
 He was deeply influenced by two tutors, Bartholomaeus Arnoldi von Usingen and Jodocus Trutfetter, who taught him to be suspicious of even the greatest thinkers and to test everything himself by experience.

-Philosophy proved to be unsatisfying, offering assurance about the use of reason but none about loving God, which to Luther was more important.
-Reason could not lead men to God, he felt, and he thereafter developed a love-hate relationship with Aristotle over the latter's emphasis on reason.
+Philosophy proved to be unsatisfying to Luther because it offered assurance about the use of reason but none about loving God, which Luther believed was more important.
+Reason could not lead men to God, Luther felt, and he thereafter developed a love-hate relationship with Aristotle over Aristotle's emphasis on reason.
 For Luther, reason could be used to question men and institutions, but not God.
-Human beings could learn about God only through divine revelation, he believed, and Scripture therefore became increasingly important to him.
+Human beings could learn about God only through divine revelation, he believed, leading him to view scripture as increasingly important.